jason-leibel/ScheduleOmatic/README.md

-# GmailCustomFilterGenerator
+# Schedule-O-Matic
-A custom way to create gmail filters for PID's to hopefully speed up the process
+An easy way to create employee schedules